yurlovm/VideoThursday/README.md

 # VideoThursday

-* Stencil: a built-time approach to the web by Manu Martinez-Almeida | JSConf EU 2019 https://youtu.be/M1F81V-NhP0
-* Make Web Components Great Again with StencilJS by Julien Renaux https://youtu.be/hQ9vHusMscw

 ### Pool
 * Deep Dive into the Angular Compiler | Alex Rickabaugh https://youtu.be/anphffaCZrQ
 * CRDTs and the Quest for Distributed Consistency https://youtu.be/B5NULPSiOGw?list=PLjIz47fNzNQQXSPPRdeiUyReQ25Rhe9LK